 From 2016-17, I was a Philosophy and Science of Self-Control Postdoctoral Research Fellow in the Department of Philosophy at Florida State University.
 From 2014-16, I was a Social Sciences and Humanities Research Council (SSHRC) Postdoctoral Research Fellow in the Department of Philosophy at The University of Arizona.
 In 2013-14, I was a Postdoctoral Research Fellow at the University of Montreal.

-I’m currently writing a monograph (under contract) for Oxford University Press, which develops a realist theory of free action.
+I’m currently writing a monograph (under contract) for Oxford University Press, which develops a realist theory of free agency.

 In the fall of 2011, I was a visiting graduate fellow at The Sage School of Philosophy at Cornell University.
 In the spring of 2012, I was a visiting short-term scholar in the Department of Philosophy at the University of Arizona.